Graphical user interface¶

-By clicking the maximize icon at the top-right corner of a panel, the panel (including all tabs) will be maximized to the main window.
-By clicking the restore icon, the panel will be restored to its original location.
+By clicking the “maximize” button at the top-right corner of a panel, the panel (including all tabs) will be maximized to the main browser window.
+By clicking the “restore” button, the panel will be restored to its original location.

 Detaching and attaching a tab¶

-By clicking the detach (unpin) icon at the top-right corner of a panel, the activated tab will be detached to become a floating widget.
-By dragging the attach (pin) icon, a floating widget will be attached to an existing panel or as a new panel.
+By clicking the “detach” (unpin) button at the top-right corner of a panel, the active tab can be detached as a floating widget.
+By dragging the “attach” (pin) button, a floating widget can be attached to an existing panel or as a new panel.

 Creating a widget as a floating widget or as a docked widget¶

-A widget is activated as a floating widget by clicking the button in the widget bar.
-Alternatively, a widget can be activated as a docked widget by dragging the button in the widget bar directly to a desired location.
+A widget can be activated as a floating widget by clicking the desired widget button from the widget bar.
+Alternatively, a widget can be activated as a docked widget by dragging the desired widget button from the widget bar directly to a desired location.

 CARTA supports light and dark themes.
 The default theme is determined automatically from the operating system (if applicable).
-The theme can be changed using the View -> Theme menu item, or the shortcut shift + D.
+The theme can be changed using the menu “View” -> “Theme”, or the shortcut “shift” + “D”.

 Custom layout, save, and restore¶

-CARTA provides a number of preferences for users to customize the GUI, including layouts.
-The preferences are persistent so that next time when users launch CARTA, all the preferences and a layout are restored.
-The preferences dialog is accessible via the menu File -> Preferences.
-Preferences are effective after CARTA reloads, except few that are effective immediately.
+CARTA provides a number of preferences for you to customize the graphical user interface (GUI), including layouts.
+All the preferences and a layout are restored when you launch CARTA next time.
+The preferences dialog is accessible via the menu “File” -> “Preferences”.
+Note that some preferences are effective immediately without the need of a full reload.
 Below we summarize the options of all preferences.